k78ma/quartz/content/Robotics/Kalman Filter.md

 As such, the new best estimate is is a prediction made from previous best estimate, plus a correction for known external influences.
 The new uncertainty is predicted from the old uncertainty, with some additional uncertainty from the environment.

 ### Measurement
 We might have several sensors which give us information about the state of our system.
-These give indirect readings; based on the state, the sensors have some transfer function/mapping:
+These give indirect readings; based on the state, the sensors have some transfer function/mapping to their measurement:

 ![[Kalman Filter-4.png|480]]

-This transfer function can for the sensors can be modeled with a matrix, $\mathbf{H}_{k}$.
-This lets us figure out the distribution of sensor readings:
+This transfer function can for the sensors can be modeled with a matrix, $\mathbf{H}_{k}$; it takes a predicted state vector $\mathbf{\hat{x}}_{k}$ and turns it into a predicted measurement vector (what the sensor reading should be).
+This sensor reading distribution is given by:
 $$
 \begin{align}
 \vec{\mu}_{\text{expected}} = \mathbf{H}_{k}\mathbf{\hat{x}}_{k} \\[2ex]
 \Sigma_{\text{expected}} = \mathbf{H}_{k} \, \mathbf{P}_{k} \, \mathbf{H}_{k}^{T}
 \end{align}
 $$
 We also need to deal with *sensor noise*; every very state in our original estimate might result in a range of sensor readings.
-For a given reading, because there is uncertainty, some states are more likely than others to have have produced the reading we saw.
 The covariance of this uncertainty (sensor noise) is called $\mathbf{R}$ – this is called the **measurement noise covariance matrix**.

 The distribution has a mean equal to the reading we observed, which we’ll call $\mathbf{\vec{z}}_{k}$.